 Social media promotion

-Sharing posts on social media networks such as Facebook, Twitter, Pinterest and Linkedin may also impact the search results of a page rank.
+Sharing posts on social media networks such as Facebook, Twitter, Pinterest, and Linkedin may also impact the search results of a page rank.
 Search engine crawlers see pages with large numbers of social shares as significant, relevant and helpful sites.
 And they’re ranked higher.

-Now you have your keyword, I guess the next step is plaster your keywords all over your post, right?
+Now you have your keyword, I guess the next step is to plaster your keywords all over your post, right?

 How many keywords do you need to add to your post in order to optimize your search engine?
 Where did you place them in your post?